dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

 ## Mount the Data

 This machine needs access to the data files over the network in order to read NetCDF metadata.
-The workers are sharing their data with NFS, so we mount them here (over the control plane network, but see Future Work below)
+The workers are sharing their data with NFS, so we mount them here.
+(In this proof of concept, the control plane network is used for NFS, but the data plane network could equally be used, or a more appropriate technology such as [zarr](https://zarr.readthedocs.io/en/stable/) accessing object storage.)

 ```bash